dbduino-prjs/rpi-arduino-cloud/js/gpio-basic/README.md

 const BUTTON = 15;  // GPIO15, Pin 10
 ```

 > Note: In the code, make sure that all the variables are global (chip, ledLine, buttonLine, ...).
 Otherwise, any timed operation will not work properly.
+This is mainly an important tip if you are going to modify or adapt the code for your own purposes.

 If you want to learn more about GPIOs, Raspberry Pi and libraries, check the [Annex](README.md#notes) at the end of this doc.